mdekabs/mdekabs/README.md

 Imagine a zoologist setting sail into the digital frontier, turning into a software engineer.
 That is me—Mawoda—a fusion of scientific curiosity and digital innovation.
 I did not just adapt; I thrived.
-Leading a cross-functional team, we orchestrated the delivery of a ground-breaking menstrual cycle tracking service(https://bit.ly/Ovidot) that not only spiked interest by 20% within its first 3 months but also testified to my seamless transition into the tech realm.
+Leading a cross-functional team, we orchestrated the delivery of a ground-breaking menstrual cycle tracking backend service(https://bit.ly/Ovidot) that not only spiked interest by 20% within its first 3 months but also testified to my seamless transition into the tech realm.
 Adaptability?
 Check.
 Quick learner?
 Double-check.
 Curiosity that sparks innovation?
 Triple-check.
 With my unique background and unwavering commitment to excellence, I am nothing but a force to recon with.